top of page

 IMPACT

-Although formal analytics tracking was not implemented at launch, qualitative feedback from operators and internal teams revealed meaningful improvements across the system.
+Although formal analytics tracking was not implemented at launch, qualitative feedback from operators and internal teams indicated meaningful improvements across the system.

 Streamlined Workflow